-The Company previously disclosed that, as a result of its comprehensive operational review of the business and in order to drive efficiency to reduce costs and improve profit growth, it expected to incur pre-tax charges in the range of \$12 million to \$16 million in the year ending December 31, 2024.
+The Company previously disclosed that, as a result of its comprehensive operational review of the business and in order to drive efficiency to reduce costs and improve profit growth, it expected to incur pre-tax charges in the range of \$12 million \$12.0 million to \$16 million \$16.0 million in the year ending December 31, 2024.
 The charges will primarily relate to employee transition, severance, employee benefits, and related costs needed to execute on various optimization initiatives.

-During the three months ended June 30, 2024, the Company recorded \$ 1.5 million of restructuring costs, of which \$ 1.3 million was for employee transition, severance, employee benefits, and related costs and \$0.1 million was for other restructuring related costs.
-During the six months ended June 30, 2024, the Company recorded \$11.2 million of restructuring costs, of which \$ 8.3 million was for employee transition, severance, employee benefits, and related costs and \$2.8 million was for other restructuring related costs.
+During the three months ended June 30, 2024 September 30, 2024, the Company recorded \$1.5 million \$3.6 million of restructuring costs, of which \$1.3 million \$2.3 million was for employee transition, severance, employee benefits, and related costs and \$0.1 million \$1.3 million was for other restructuring office space reduction related costs, including \$1.0 million of right-of-use asset impairment charges.
+During the six nine months ended June 30, 2024 September 30, 2024, the Company recorded \$11.2 million \$14.8 million of restructuring costs, of which \$8.3 million \$10.7 million was for employee transition, severance, employee benefits, and related costs, \$1.3 million was for office space reduction related costs, including \$1.0 million of right-of-use asset impairment charges, and \$2.8 million was for other restructuring related costs.

-During the three months ended June 30, 2023, the Company recorded \$ 7.5 million of restructuring costs, of which \$ 0.5 million was for employee transition, severance, employee benefits, and related costs and \$7.0 million was related to cost associated with office space reductions, including \$ 7.0 million of right-of-use asset impairment charges.
-During the six months ended June 30, 2023, the Company recorded \$15.6 million of restructuring costs, of which \$7.7 million was for employee transition, severance, employee benefits, and related costs and \$ 7.9 million was related to cost associated with office space reductions, including \$4.9 million of right-of-use asset impairment charges.
+During the three months ended June 30, 2023 September 30, 2023, the Company recorded \$7.5 million \$0.4 million of restructuring costs, of which \$0.5 million \$0.2 million was for employee transition, severance, employee benefits, and related costs and \$7.0 million \$0.2 million was related to cost associated with office space reductions, including \$7.0 million of right-of-use asset impairment charges.
+During the six nine months ended June 30, 2023 September 30, 2023, the Company recorded \$15.6 million \$16.0 million of restructuring costs, of which \$7.7 million \$7.9 million was for employee transition, severance, employee benefits, and related costs and \$7.9 million \$8.1 million was related to cost associated with office space reductions, including \$4.9 million \$4.9 million of right-of-use asset impairment charges.

 The portion of these expenses that are to be settled by cash disbursements were accounted for as a restructuring liability under the line item "Accrued expenses and other current liabilities" in the Company's Condensed Consolidated Balance Sheets.

-The table below summarizes the accrual and charges incurred and cash payments made with respect to the Company's restructurings, with the severance related portion included in the line item "Accrued compensation" and the lease termination and other related portion included in the line item "Accrued expenses and other current liabilities" in the Company's Condensed Consolidated Balance Sheet as of June 30, 2024 (in thousands):
+The table below summarizes the accrual and charges incurred and cash payments made with respect to the Company's restructuring, with the severance related portion included in the line item "Accrued compensation" and the lease termination and other related portion included in the line item "Accrued expenses and other current liabilities" in the Company's Condensed Consolidated Balance Sheet Sheets as of June 30, 2024 September 30, 2024 (in thousands):